Jeremy Clements: 2013

 After finishing 33rd in the first race of the 2013 NASCAR Nationwide Series season, Clements was suspended indefinitely by NASCAR on February 27, 2013.
 The sanctioning body stated that the suspension was due to violations of the NASCAR Code of Conduct, as defined in Section 7–5 of the sanctioning body's rulebook, as well as Section 12–1, actions detrimental to stock car racing.
 Clements, in an interview with ESPN, was later quoted as saying, "When you say 'racial' remark, it wasn't used to describe anybody or anything.
 So that's all I'm going to say to that.
 And it really wasn't.
 I was describing racing, and the word I used was incorrect and I shouldn't have said it.
 It shouldn't be used at all."
-The MTV editor who had the conversation with Clements, Marty Beckerman, confirmed that Clements said a phrase which included the "n-word".
+The MTV editor who had the conversation with Clements, Marty Beckerman, confirmed that Clements said a phrase that included the "n-word".
 Clements sat out two races and returned for the rest of the season.
 His season was highlighted by top-ten finishes at the huge Talladega Superspeedway tri-oval and the series' inaugural race at the Mid-Ohio Sports Car Course.

 2014

-After several equipment setbacks in the 2014 NASCAR Nationwide Series, Clements had a brief moment in the top 5 in the Aaron’s 312 at Talladega Superspeedway on May 3, 2014, before a crash forced him out with four laps to go.
+After several equipment setbacks in the 2014 NASCAR Nationwide Series, Clements had a brief moment in the top-five in the Aaron's 312 at Talladega Superspeedway on May 3, 2014, before a crash forced him out with four laps to go.
 Ryan Blaney, who was in second at the time, ricocheted off the wall into Clements, and sent his car hard into the wall.
-At the Gardner Denver 200 at Road America, Clements recorded a then career-best sixth-place finish.
+At the Gardner Denver 200 at Road America, Clements recorded a then career-best sixth place finish.

 2015

-2015 was a decent season for Clements despite a best finish of 10th at Dover and a handful of poor finishes.
+2015 was a decent season for Clements despite a best finish of tenth at Dover and a handful of poor finishes.